GENERALBYTESCOM/batm_public/README.md

 cp server_extensions_extra/build/libs/batm_server_extensions_extra.jar /batm/app/master/extensions/
 ```
 Note that on startup, CAS scans the: <code>/batm/app/master/extensions/</code> folder for all files that have the .jar extension.

+If you happen to add new crypto currency in CryptoCurrency class in currencies module then don't forget to make sure that you copy your version of currencies-1.0.XX-SNAPSHOT.jar to /batm/app/master/lib

 How to run Tester
 ==========